 Then in this case life will arise out of thermodynamic necessity on that rock to try to fix things out and accelerate the rate of dispersion of heat from the hot side out to the cold side of our rock.

 By having an alternating day and night time (hot and cold cycle), we have all we need to build a Carnot machine capable of delivering a certain amount of free energy (entropy decrease, exergy), if only there was something there to capture and make use of this energy available…

-What was in fact demonstrated is that this exergy portion of the initial energy input from the Sun will eventually condense into complex molecules which wouldn’t be possible otherwise.
-Of all the complex molecules which can and will be generated by this planetary Carnot machine, those which are more capable of storing hot energy in the day and release it back to the night side are in fact the more thermodynamic efficient molecules whose formation will be favoured into the system as opposed to other less efficient molecules.
+What was in fact demonstrated is that this exergy portion of the initial energy input from the Sun will eventually condense into more complex/higher energy molecules.
+Of all the complex molecules which can and will be generated by this planetary Carnot machine, those that are more capable of storing hot energy in the day and release it back to the night side are in fact the more thermodynamic efficient ones, whose formation will be favored into the system as opposed to other less efficient molecules.

 All this complex molecule formation game is in fact dictated by the thermodynamic necessity of reducing the entropic resistance of the rock, preventing the Sun from shining through and increase the universe entropy at faster rates.

-In this perspective, an ever more complicate molecule which eventually develops the capability of replicating itself will be more efficient than other “non replicating” type molecules.
+In this perspective, an ever more complicate molecule that eventually develops the capability of breaking apart and splitting (thus replicating itself!) will be more efficient than other “non replicating” type molecules.

 On this primordial life soup of complex molecules with some degree of self-replicating capabilities, not just one type of molecules will develop but different kinds of molecules depending on local gradients of temperatures and chemical elements available.

 Of all these molecules some will be “fitter than others” and multiplying at greater rate than other complex molecules, so the seed of diversification is born at the same time with this primordial living environment.